scaidermern/audria/README.md

 *audria* has several command line arguments:

     PID(s)    PID(s) to monitor
     -a        monitor all processes
-    -d       delay in seconds between intervals (default: 0.5) -e       program to execute and watch, all remaining arguments will be forwarded -s       include self in list of processes to monitor -n       number of iterations before quitting (default: unlimited) -r       acquire real-time priority (lowest niceness, highest scheduling priority), usually requires root privileges or the CAP_SYS_NICE capability -h       print this help and exit
+    -d delay  delay in seconds between intervals (default: 0.5) -e cmd    program to execute and watch, all remaining arguments will be forwarded -k        show kernel threads (default: false)
+    -n num    number of iterations before quitting (default: unlimited) -o file   file to write output to instead of stdout, will append to existing files, if file is '-' then output will be written to stdout (default) -r        acquire real-time priority (lowest niceness, highest scheduling priority), usually requires root privileges or the CAP_SYS_NICE capability -s        include self in list of processes to monitor -h        print this help and exit

 Usually it is sufficient to just pass the *PID* to monitor:
 `audria $(pidof myProgram)`